Do Leaf Blowers Damage Plants And What Are The Risks?

 Thirdly, if the leaf blower is not operated correctly, it could cause personal injury or property damage.

-The positives for the use of a leaf blower outweigh the negatives for most people.
+The positives of the use of a leaf blower outweigh the negatives for most people.

-The environmental impact of this tool is negligible, and they are relatively inexpensive to purchase and operate.
+The environmental impact of this tool is negligible, and it is relatively inexpensive to purchase and operate.

 Air quality impacts of leaf blowers